Chronology of the Second Manassas Campaign

 connection with McClellan's forces, marching towards him

-from Aquia Creek.
 Brigadier General Hermann Haupt, commanding Union railroad operations, finds that he cannot bring Heintzelman's corps forward by rail because Pope has ordered all the cars on the line to Warrenton Junction.
 The time required to locate and return the cars delays the movement of Heintzelman's corps to the front.
-(Overnight) Stuart's cavalry, raiding behind Union lines at Catlett Station on the railroad, captures Pope's coat and, more importantly, his dispatch book, which reveals the impending arrival of McClellan's forces. |
+(Overnight) Stuart's cavalry, raiding behind Union lines at Catlett Station on the railroad, capture Pope's coat and, more importantly, his dispatch book, which reveals the impending arrival of McClellan's forces. |

-| August 23, 1862 | Heavy
+Aug.
+23, 1862 |

 rains have swollen the Rappahannock River to the point